 Members are entrepreneurs and like-minded individuals with a passion for technology, business, social causes and empowering people.
 They promote events such as Townsville Startup Weekend and Mentor Blaze, organise regular meetups, teach startup techniques, help entrepreneurs find investment and generally foster the local startup ecosystem.

-In November 2015 & 2016, JCU and eResearch Centre staff helped host Townsville’s first two Startup Weekends, bringing passionate existing and potential entrepreneurs together to create real startups in 54 hours.
+JCU and its eResearch Centre staff helped host Townsville’s first two Startup Weekends, bringing passionate existing and potential entrepreneurs together to create real startups in 54 hours.
 The events featured as part of the Global Startup Battle, an epic challenge featuring more than 275 events across the world.